commonform/open.commonform.org/README.md

 The first is to clone the repository, build the Docker image, push to a repository, and then to turn it on via the instructions below.

-The second is to leverage the auto-built Docker images [CSK TODO](#todo) within your cluster.
+The second is to leverage the [auto-built Docker images](https://quay.io/repository/monax/commonform-engine) within your cluster.

 ## Operate